tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today was the best day of the challenge for me!
 I built a Python bot who automates that log and I only need to write today's progress and my thoughts.
 To build the bot I used Selenium.
 All code is available on [repository](https://github.com/tiagod3p/100-days-of-code-log-bot)

 **Thoughts**: I love Selenium!!!
 It can do amazing bots.
 I'll certainly do more automating bots with Selenium.

+### Day 11 May 24, 2020

+**Today's Progress**: Today I started to learn database concepts, I'm using sqlite3 for Python to do that.
+I learned some basics like CREATE, INSERT, SELECT, UPDATE, etc.

+**Thoughts**: I need to study more types of database, sometimes I felt really confused about what I should use.